 Each episode has 3 parts: a reading from a theoretical text on voice; a reflection/ conversation with a scholar on voices in our time of Covid19; and a practical vocal exercise from an expert.
-(Transcripts coming soon.)
+(Additional transcripts coming soon.)
 Listen below.
 Also available on Spotify, Soundcloud, and Apple Podcasts.